isipf/docker-php-fpm/README.md

 ## What does it come with ?

-- (directly derived from chialab/php-fpm)
+- (directly derived from chialab/php:fpm-7.4)
 - php-fpm
 - composer
 - wp-cli
+- msmtp mstmp-mta for contacting a mail relay (Postfix on another docker for example)